Pronunciation of 'Mitochondrion'

 English (United States)

-An organelle found in most eukaryotic cells, responsible for generating energy through cellular respiration.
+An organelle in eukaryotic cells responsible for producing energy through cellular respiration.

 Pronounced as 'MY-toh-KON-dree-uhn'.
 'MY' as in 'my', 'toh' as in 'toe', 'KON' as in 'con', 'dree' as in 'tree', and 'uhn' as in 'un'.